How blessed I am that my business is also one of my great passions.

-I eventually moved to Byron Bay (back when it was still full of hippies and very very groovy,; it is now the place I call it ‘home’) and I began to make dreads part-time under the name ‘Dreadlocks Byron Bay’.
+I eventually moved to Byron Bay (back when it was still full of hippies and pretty chilled) and I began to make dreads part-time under the name ‘Dreadlocks Byron Bay’.
 My ‘part-time’ soon became full-time and I changed my trading name to ‘For The Love of Locs’.
 I still love this name very much and use this line often.
 The problem was that no one seemed to understand what ‘For The Love of Locs’ meant, and people would constantly ask me what the signage on my car was about.

 Then, a few years later, I moved into a converted shed about 20 ks north of Byron Bay.
-My home soon became known as ‘the shed’ and people would ask “Are you dreading from the shed today?”.
+My home soon became known as ‘the shed’ and people would ask “Are you dreading from the shed today?”
 And so a name was born.
-It took about 10 years to get to it, but finally it came.
-Sometimes good things take a while to get to us.

 And my dreadlock method?
 Well, I’m happy to say that it too has developed into something which I consider to be really fantastic (if I may say so myself).
-The method I have developed has come mainly from what I have seen traveling in India and Thailand, plus good old common sense.
-My dreadlock method is made up of three different processes which mimics what the hair would do naturally to dread, so the result is instant natural dreadlocks that look and feel like……. dreadlocks!
-(I do not solely use the Thai method – my method is quite different to that).
+The method I have developed has come mainly from what I have seen traveling, plus good old common sense.
+My dreadlock method is a couple of techniques that mimics what the hair would do naturally to dread, so the result is instant natural dreadlocks that look and feel like……. dreadlocks!
+(I do not solely use the Thai method that you can find on YouTube – my method is quite different to that).

-The Dread Shed has operated out of a shed, a Kombi van, a spare bedroom in my house, a shop in Sydney, markets, forests, roadside rest stops….
-The list goes on….
+The Dread Shed Dreadlocks has operated out of a shed, a Kombi van, a spare bedroom in my house, a shop in Sydney, markets, forests, roadside rest stops, cafes in Bali, Thailand, Amsterdam….
+The list goes on.
 But what I have learnt is that the location does not matter.
 What has mattered the most has been my obvious love and obsession with dreads because that is what my clients have commented on the most, and that (along with their fantastic dreadlocks) is what has kept people coming back to me over and over again.